A company may, by special resolution and with the approval of the Registrar of Companies signified in writing, change its name.

 The Registrar of Companies may withhold her consent to the name change if the name is in her opinion undesirable.

-Applicants are advised to check that the name proposed is not similar to one already registered by checking the register of companies using the Company Search Facility on CORE.
+Applicants are advised to check that the name proposed is not similar to one already registered by checking the register of companies using CORE.
 It is also possible to reserve a company name.

 Restrictions on your choice of company name